-We have incurred losses from operations since our inception in 2004 and as of September 30, 2019, we had an accumulated deficit of \$476.3 million.
-We had cash and cash equivalents of \$34.5 million as of September 30, 2019 and incurred net cash outflows from operations of \$15.6 million for the three months ended September 30, 2019.
-As of September 30, 2019, we recognized funds receivable from revenues of \$15.0 million pursuant to a strategic partnership with Grünenthal, on October 1, 2019 the net proceeds of which were received and recognized in cash and cash equivalents.
-On October 3, 2019, we raised gross proceeds of A\$75.0 million (US\$50.5 million) through the placement of 37.5 million new fully-paid Mesoblast ordinary shares.
+We have incurred losses from operations since our inception in 2004 and as of March 31, 2020, we had an accumulated deficit of \$516.1 million.
+We had cash and cash equivalents of \$60.1 million as of March 31, 2020 and incurred net cash outflows from operations of \$36.8 million for the nine months ended March 31, 2020.
+On May 13, 2020, we raised gross proceeds of A\$138.0 (US\$90.0 million) million through a placement of 43.0 million new fully-paid Mesoblast ordinary shares to new and existing institutional investors.
+On May 15, 2020, net proceeds of US\$85.1 million were received and recognized in cash and cash equivalents.

-Additionally, over the next 12 months, we may receive up to an additional \$30.0 million in milestone payments under the strategic partnership with Grünenthal and a further \$35.0 million under the agreements with Hercules and NovaQuest.
+Over the next 12 months, we may receive up to an additional \$32.5 million in milestone payments under the strategic partnership with Grünenthal and a further \$35.0 million under the agreements with Hercules and NovaQuest.

+Further cash inflows will be required for us to meet our forecast expenditure.
 There is uncertainty related to our ability to access payments from the strategic partnership with Grünenthal or to draw down funds from Hercules and NovaQuest.
-The ability of us to continue as a going concern and meet our debts and commitments as they fall due are dependent upon meeting the milestones under our Grünenthal and NovaQuest agreements, and drawing on remaining funds under our Hercules agreement, or entering into additional strategic partnerships for our product candidates, or equity-based financing.
+The ability of us to continue as a going concern and meet our debts and commitments as they fall due are dependent upon meeting the milestones under our Grünenthal or NovaQuest agreements, or drawing on remaining funds under our Hercules agreement.
+Alternatively, we may consider entering into additional strategic partnerships for our product candidates, or equity-based financing.